D-Pow/mock-requests/ReadMe.md

 and run using `MOCK=true npm start`.

-Doing so will have the net effect of loading the `mocks` directory with `babel-loader` and including `MockUsingMockRequests.js` as entry code to be loaded in the browser, and will prevent any mock-related code from going into production.
+Doing so will have the net effect of loading the `mocks` directory with `babel-loader` and including `MockConfig.js` as entry code to be loaded in the browser only during development.
+This way, all mock-related code will be prevented from going into production.

 <a name="api"></a>
 ## MockRequests API